biotrain-latam/AI-pilot-course/Module 2 Clustering/README.md

 ## Learning outcomes

-By the end of this course, participants will be able to: ERASE OTHER OUTCOMES NOT CORRESPONDING TO YOUR MODULE
+By the end of this course, participants will be able to:

 2. Preprocess and analyze biological datasets using clustering algorithms, including regional databases (LATAM).